matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

 On success, returns a JSON object in the same form as the request body of `PUT /room_keys/keys/${roomId}?version=$v`.

-If no keys are found, then this endpoint returns a successful response with
+If the backup version exists but no keys are found, then this endpoint returns a successful response with body:
-body:

 ```
 {
   "sessions": {}
 }
 ```

+Error codes:

+- `M_NOT_FOUND`: The requested backup version does not exist.

 ##### `GET /room_keys/keys?version=$v`